 What if a retired military member did not know about the Emoluments Clause and has already accepted post-Government employment with a foreign-owned company?
 What if a retired military member asked for advice about an upcoming foreign trip but was misinformed by his ethics official?
 In these types of scenarios, an individual may seek a waiver of the debt resulting from the erroneous payment and, in some circumstances, a waiver may be granted.
 Good faith and ignorance of the law are not defenses.
-45 However, equitable waiver of indebtedness may be granted in certain circumstances.
+However, equitable waiver of indebtedness may be granted in certain circumstances.

 For example, the Comptroller General waived a debt where the retired military officer asked for prior approval to work for a foreign company that was an instrumentality of the foreign government, but he did not receive approval in a timely manner from the Air Force.
-In this case, 46 a retired Air Force major worked for an independent oil company, ARAMCO, in Saudi Arabia.
+In this case, a retired Air Force major worked for an independent oil company, ARAMCO, in Saudi Arabia.
 When the major learned that the Saudi Arabian Government was preparing to nationalize his employer, ARAMCO, the Air Force major requested advance approval from the Air Force to perform work for the nationalized ARAMCO.
 At the time the major submitted his advance approval request, ARAMCO was yet to be nationalized.

 Ultimately, while the major was waiting to hear from the Air Force, the Government of Saudi Arabia took over control of ARAMCO.
 The major then worked for the nationalized entity, ARAMCO.
 The major subsequently passed away, and the question was whether the estate was responsible for the Emoluments Clause debt.
 While the major never received advance approval during his lifetime to work for the nationalized ARAMCO, the major had responded each time the Air Force had questions about his application for advance approval.
 The Comptroller General held that the retired major had acted in good faith by seeking advance approval -- the Air Force had not given it, but was not withholding its approval.
-Concluding that a "waiver was in equity and in good conscience, and [the retired major] responded whenever Air Force contacted him to complete the requisite form," the Comptroller General waived the debt pursuant to 10 U.S.C. § 2774 and the estate did not have an obligation to pay.
+Concluding that a "waiver was in equity and in good conscience, and [the retired major] responded whenever Air

-44 http://comptroller.defense.gov/Portals/45/documents/fmr/Volume 16.pdf, sections 10203, 04 and 05.
+&lt;sup>44 http://comptroller.defense.gov/Portals/45/documents/fmr/Volume\16.pdf, sections 10203, 04 and 05.

-45 Comp.
+&lt;sup>45 Comp.
 Gen. Op.
 B-154213 (Dec.
 28, 1964).

-46 Matter of: Major Gilbert S. Sanders, U.S.A.F.
+&lt;sup>46 Matter of: Major Gilbert S. Sanders, U.S.A.F.
 (Retired) (Deceased) - Employment by a Federal Government, Comp.
 Gen. B-231498 (June 21, 1989) (1989 WL 240844).